w3c/wcag-act/act-rules-format.md

       <p>**Note:** A rule has one `passed` or `failed` outcome for every [=test target=].
 When there are no test targets the rule has one `inapplicable` outcome.
 This means that each [=test subject=] will have one or more outcomes.</p>
     </div>
     <div class="note">
-      <p>**Note:** Implementors using the [[EARL10-Schema]] can express the outcome with the [outcome property](https://www.w3.org/TR/EARL10-Schema/#outcome).
+      <p>**Note:** Implementations using the [[EARL10-Schema]] can express the outcome with the [outcome property](https://www.w3.org/TR/EARL10-Schema/#outcome).
 In addition to `passed`, `failed` and `inapplicable`, EARL 1.0 also defined an `incomplete` outcome.
 While this cannot be the outcome of an ACT Rule when applied in its entirety, it often happens that rules are only partially evaluated.
 For example, when applicability was automated, but the expectations have to be evaluated manually.
 Such "interim" results can be expressed with the `incomplete` outcome.
     </div>
   </dd>